ibnbayo/first/README.md

 (./images/screenshot.jpg)

 ## Overview
-This is a clone of the Tesla landing page using HTML, CSS and Javascript.
+This is a clone of the Tesla landing page using HTML, CSS and Javascript.<br/>
 LIVE LINK: https://ibnbayo.github.io/first/